Wide screen devices may view this page better by clicking here

 We play a leading role in building the National Shop Stewards Network (NSSN, http://shopstewards.net/), which helps workers in struggle at rank and file level and that has played a key role in mobilising pressure on the trade union leaders to organise more - and more widespread - coordinated action against government austerity measures.

-Crucially, the Socialist Party and the NSSN have called on the TUC to prepare the way for coordinated action against the decimation of services, benefits and workers' standards of living generally.
+Crucially, the Socialist Party and the NSSN have called on the TUC to prepare the way for coordinated action against the decimation of services, benefits and workers' standard of living generally.

 Many of our members are workplace trade union shop stewards and some have won representation on their trade union national executive committee.

 The Socialist consistently reports on developments in the trade union movement and on battles, for example, against low pay and privatisation.

 We fight against all cuts in jobs, services and benefits; against student tuition fees and against privatisation.
 We campaign for decent pay, pensions, benefits, and student grants.

 We fight for women to win what's necessary to live a life free from inequality, poverty, discrimination and oppression.

 See: A fighting programme for women's rights and socialism